sectioncritical/bmsnode_firmware/doc/packet.md

 ### Address

 This is the node address.
-Node addresses are assigned during provisioning by TBD method.
+Node addresses are assigned using the `ADDR` command.
+Only one un-addressed node can be on a serial bus at one time.
+So nodes should be added to the bus one at a time and get immediate address assignment using the `ADDR` command.
+Or, they can be assigned when the board is tested or provisioned by the board test or provisioning utility.

 At the moment, addresses 1-254 are valid node addresses while 0 and 255 are reserved.

 For packets from the controller to a node, the controller sets the address field to the destination node.
 Each node knows its own address and only